 Gnotobiosis – the condition in which all organisms present in a culture can be controlled, i.e. germ-free (axenic) organisms or organisms with a controlled community of symbionts.
 Gnotobiotic individuals may be obtained e.g. by surgical removal from the mother (vertebrates) or by surface sterilization of seeds (plants) and subsequent handling in a sterile environment and possible inoculation with selected microbes (Hale et al. 1973; Williams 2014).

-Holism – a theory that organisms are best viewed as intimately interacting parts of a whole, which is more than the sum of the parts.
+Holism – the theory that parts of a whole are in intimate interconnection, such that they cannot exist independently of the whole, or cannot be understood without reference to the whole, which is thus regarded as greater than the sum of its parts.

 Holobiont – an ecological unit of different species living together in symbiosis.
+The term is frequently used for the unit of a host and its associated microbiota but can be extended to larger scales.
 Whether or to what extent holobionts are also a unit of evolution is still a matter of debate (Douglas and Werren 2016).

 Hologenome – the combined genomes of the host and all members of its microbiota; Rosenberg et al. 2007a; Zilber-Rosenberg and Rosenberg 2008)

-Horizontal transmission – acquisition of the associated microbiome from the environment (Myers and Rothman 1995; Roughgarden 2019).
+Horizontal transmission – acquisition of the associated microbiome from the environment (e.g. Myers and Rothman 1995; Roughgarden 2019, preprint).

 Host – the largest or dominant partner in a holobiont.